watchernyu/setup-mujoco-gym-for-DRL/README.md

 If you spell things wrong, they won't work.

 # Extra stuff: optimize your workflow
-1. Make a ssh key pair so that you don't type your password everytime you login to hpc: https://www.youtube.com/watch?v=vpk_1gldOAE
+1. Make a ssh key pair so that you don't type your password everytime you login to hpc: https://www.digitalocean.com/community/tutorials/how-to-set-up-ssh-keys-on-ubuntu-1604 or https://www.youtube.com/watch?v=vpk_1gldOAE

 2. Install filezilla: https://filezilla-project.org/